rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 Midtrans-WooCommerce plugin is also available on [WordPress plugins store](https://wordpress.org/plugins/midtrans-woocommerce/).
 If you cannot find it listed there, you can always download and install it manually.
 For more details, refer to Manual Installation.

+Note: Wordpress is generally known as a generic CMS used for blogging, news, etc. But it also can easily become Ecommerce by installing WooCommerce plugin on top of it.
+Please ensure to install WooCommerce plugin first on your Wordpress site, so that payment feature is enabled.

 #### Requirements
 Some of the requirements to continue with the integration process, are listed below.
 * WordPress v3.9 or later **|** Tested up to v5.x